On Saturday 2nd February 2008, the very first Magic Moments Day

 the year.
 Raising money for charity and performing to an audience of

-smiles and awareness of magic and charitable causes.
+be raising funds, smiles and awareness of magic and charitable causes.

 Here's our aim; during Magic Moments Day 2017 for magicians to present a

 magic show of some description, no matter how large or small, and raise